Anay-Shah/CleanTube/README.md

-# Minimalist YouTube Chrome Extension
+# CleanTube - A Minimalist YouTube Chrome Extension

-A Chrome extension that removes visual clutter from YouTube, providing a clean and focused viewing experience.
+Removes visual clutter from YouTube, providing a clean and focused viewing experience.

 ## Features